-When the feedback comes, whether that’s in the form of teacher comments, grades, review, etc it should be absorbed by the student as a positive part of this improvement process.
+When the feedback comes, whether that’s in the form of teacher comments, grades, reviews, etc it should be absorbed by the student as a positive part of this improvement process.

 This activity is as much for the teacher as it is for the student.

 Sometimes, our students think of feedback as a passive thing.
 The teacher makes some comments either in writing or orally and the student listens and carries on largely as before.
-It’s crucial we help our students to recognize feedback as an opportunity for growth.
+We must help our students to recognize feedback as an opportunity for growth.

 Feedback should be seen as a dialogue that helps our students to take control of their own learning.